Vadim-Maklakov/Data-Science/README.md

 # Data-Science
-My Data Science and Machine Learning Projects with Python
+This repo contains project, performed during training in the https://www.dataquest.io/, for specialization "Data Science and Machine Learning with Python".
+All notebooks contain datasets, placed in the directories `data` of each project.